Timinator2000/Algorithm_X/13 - coloring your requirements/02 - constructing a word search.md

 self.location_colors = {(r, c):[] for r in range(height) for c in range(width)}
 ```

-Finally, logic must be added to make sure coloring requirements are satisfied.
+Finally, logic must be added to ensure coloring requirements are obeyed.

 # Adding Coloring Logic To Your Solver